Gerhulintron/simulations-solana-explorer/README.md

 ---

-We hope you enjoy using the Solana Explorer and find it helpful in your blockchain explorations!
+I hope you enjoy using the Solana Explorer and find it helpful in your blockchain explorations!
 Happy exploring! 🌟